JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - On the theory of the day widget, there should be a couple of examples such as position one of the scales, notes/interval columns, name of the theory topic
 - notes/intervals added #DONE
 - name and description #DONE
-- Format the name so that it is not in camelCase
-- Manually test to see if the correct type will be preselected with all 4 theory types

-#### Scale description
-Each scale object already has a short description, but we have to find it as we are only using an array of string/mode names
-- Let's add a short description for each scale
-## Incorrect keys
-- If a user notices that the key is not correct they can report it
-- Admin can then edit the key and the correct key will be displayed instead of the one fetched from spotify
 ## Sound
 Record each note so that users can click on each fret to play the note and see these scales sound like.
 - Record each note for the first 16 frets #DONE
-- Create a sound context to manage the playing of files globally
+- Create a sound context to manage the playing of files globally #DONE

 ### Create a separate wav file for each note
 - High E string #DONE